 (Q) How do you implement a drug program for a company?

-Before you begin to test employees, it is critical that your company has a drug/alcohol testing policy.
-State drug testing laws may mandate substance testing for some businesses (exceptions being ones that fall under US DOT).
-A policy enforces consistency and can prevent litigation regarding drug tests resulting in termination and in other sensitive matters.
+(A) Before you administer employee drug screenings, it is critical that your company has a drug/alcohol testing policy.
+State drug testing laws may mandate substance testing for some businesses, exceptions being ones that fall under US DOT.
+A policy enforces consistency and can prevent litigation regarding drug tests resulting in termination and other sensitive matters.
 DATCS can guide you in state drug testing laws.

 There are 6 key steps to making any organization an active drug-free workplace: